Alternative Lenders and Bank Partnerships

 In order to keep up with technology and the alternative lending industry, banks have begun to adjust their strategy.
 This has ultimately lead to some partnerships between banks and alternative lenders, a trend that will more than likely continue.
 While banks are lagging behind when it comes to FinTech, they do have other advantages that could make such partnerships beneficial for everyone.
 When teamed up with FinTech, their significantly low cost of capital, an established customer base, account visibility and access to key data will lead to an improved lending process.

 By partnering with alternative lenders, banks can take advantage of FinTech quickly and increase their loan offerings.
-Some alternative lenders are also licensing their technology platforms or white labeling their services to banks, providing their customer to with expanded access to small business loans.
+Some alternative lenders are also licensing their technology platforms or white labeling their services to banks, providing their customers with expanded access to small business loans.

 In its predictions for 2016, American Banker voiced the opinion that strategic partnerships would be formed as banks looked to online lending platforms to expand their lending options.
 It did happen and it appears that it will continue to grow in 2017 and beyond.